-The following conclusions can be drawn from the analysis of data in the Greek Insurance Industry: a) Greek insurers should deal with Empathy and Reliability as a priority as these were the most deficient dimensions in all three independent samples. b) A sound quality improvement strategy for individual companies should focus on fixing quality flaws in the order: empathy, reliability, responsiveness, assurance and tangibles. c) As Tangibles does not contribute to the assessment of overall service quality, insurers should concentrate primarily on the non-tangibles dimensions. d) As the causes and extent of quality flaws of each company depend on its structure and market position, individual companies should deal with their own quality problems taking into account their own distinctiveness.
+The following conclusions can be drawn from observing the figures in Table 5.

+- Greek insurers should deal with Empathy and Reliability as a priority as these were the most deficient dimensions. - A sound quality improvement strategy for individual companies should focus on fixing quality flaws in the order: empathy, reliability, responsiveness, assurance and tangibles.
+As Tangibles does not contribute to the assessment of overall service quality, insurers should concentrate primarily on the non-tangibles dimensions. - The causes and extent of quality flaws depended on each company's structure.